how to explore bagan by bike

 It would be stunning to see Bagan by balloon.
 It would also cost $US 380 each, so its off the agenda for us at least.
 Even more so when we find its not running while we’re here.
 See there are benefits to travelling in the off season!

 And so with no balloon in our Bagan, we are reduced to three options.
 We can rent a push bike and cycle around the area.
 We can rent an electronic bike (e-bike).
-(5,000 kyat for a single seater, or 8,000 kyat for a twofer) Or we can take the traditional mode of transport, a horse and a cart.
+(5,000 kyat for a single seater, or 8,000 kyat for a two-fer) Or we can take the traditional mode of transport, a horse and a cart.
 (20,000 kyat for a day).

 Head on over to 7 Continents 1 Passport for a great overview of how great Riding A Hot Air Balloon in Bagan really is.

 Foreigners aren’t allowed to rent or ride motorbikes (other than motorbike taxis, where a driver rides and you hang on) here in Bagan, so the e-bike has risen to the fore.
-And, on the basis that we don’t want the roof, like these domestic tourists.. we decide to see Bagan by bike.
+And, on the basis that we don’t want the roof, like these domestic tourists.
+We decide to see Bagan by bike.

 The area that we want to cover is large and it’s hot, so the push bikes are seriously out.
 And it’s likely we will want to head back to the room for a midday siesta or at least respite from the sun, so we opt for e-bikes.
 And because it’s so damned hot we take one each.

-Where to Rent eBikes
+Where to Rent eBikes in Bagan

 We rent from the Shwe Na Di, the guest house where we’re staying.
 There are places all over town to rent them, of varying quality and age.
 We’ve got the old, mostly roadworthy, at least the battery is the fully charged type.

-Bagan by Bike – Day One
+Bagan by Bike – a 2 day Itinerary

 The Shwezigon Pagoda